2020 Best Online Business Degrees

 The curriculum for a business certificate will depend on the program’s specialization.
 A general certificate, for example, might require classes in accounting, management, marketing, and finance.
 A certificate in hospitality and tourism might include courses in organizational behavior, marketing, and hotel operations.
 Other possible certificate focuses include real estate, sports management, leadership, risk management, and benefits and compensation.
 Many certificates are geared toward current working business professionals who want to pick up additional professional skills in a shorter time frame.

-A graduate certificate program is a great option for advancing in one’s current workplace or career area.
+A graduate certificate program may help students advance in their career and workplace.
 For example, a human resources specialist could use a certificate to move into a benefits and compensation management position.
 Others may use a certificate to fill gaps in their knowledge to better perform their current roles.
 For example, a current manager could use the information systems certificate to budget for information technology purchases and manage information systems personnel.

 Selecting an accredited business program can help students ensure that they will receive a high-quality education that will be respected in the business world.
 Employers will likely give more consideration to a candidate who has graduated from a recognized and respected educational institution.
 Accreditation is also necessary for students who plan to pursue federal financial assistance or transfer credits to other schools in the future.